auchenberg/kenneth-io/posts/2024-04-18-the-rise-of-ai-first-developer-experience.md

 - Developer support
 - - Front-line developer support on GitHub and Discord staffed by developer relations and solution architects.
-- - AI-powered AI teammates, like [https://dosu.dev/](https://dosu.dev/), who are trained on your platform and can provide instant support and guidance to developers and escalate to human beings when needed.
+- - AI-powered AI teammates, like [https://dosu.dev/](https://dosu.dev/) or [https://www.duckie.ai/](https://www.duckie.ai/), who are trained on your platform and can provide instant support and guidance to developers and escalate to human beings when needed.

 ---